LostArtefacts/TRX/docs/06-lua/0-GETTING_STARTED.md

 You'll need:

-- A TR1X or TR2X build from the latest develop branch that adds Lua scripting.
+- A TR1 or TR2 TRX build from the latest develop branch that adds Lua scripting.
 - Familiarity with the game flow JSON format.

 ### Quick steps